rangasgithublogin/SpecFlowProject/README.md

 - The List Users test is a data-driven test for different users & the JSON response is parsed to findout the availability of each user
 - To demonstrate usage of vital info like password etc effective Login test feature uses a encoded password
 - From powershell prompt run 'dotnet test' to execute all the tests
+- Access LivingDoc.html on the root of the project to view the test report